This photo and the other lightning shots on this page have been heavily cropped, which is why the lightning looks so close.

 You’ll also need a cable release to prevent any accidental jiggling of the camera while you press and hold down the shutter release button.

 I almost always use a wide-angle lens, to capture the biggest possible expanse of sky.
 So if you have a zoom lens then I’d recommend zooming out as far as possible to see as much sky as possible.
 A longer focal length might be okay if the storm’s a long way away but otherwise it can be impossible to know where to aim it, since lightning is so unpredictable.

 This can be tricky at night.
 In a city, you’ll be able to focus on lights on distant buildings.
 In the country, well I guess you can wait a hundred years for someone to build a city or you can try to focus manually on some distant trees and then use autofocus to fine-tune the focusing.
 That fine-tuning will have to be done during the brief moments when lightning is illuminating everything.
-So you’ll need a fast autofocus and a fair bit of lightning for that.
-Even a powerful torch is unlikely to cast sufficient light far enough to let your camera focus on distant trees but car headlights might just be able to do it.
+So you’ll need to focus pretty fast and hope for a fair bit of lightning to illuminate the landscape for that.
+Otherwise you might be lucky enough to have a focusing meter on your lens.
+In that case I tend to focus on infinity.

-Once you’ve managed to focus onto the distance then flick your focus over to manual and leave it.
+Once you’ve managed to focus onto the distance then flick your focus over to manual and leave it there.